vertigo-web/vertigo/README.md

 Install cargo-make that takes care of all other dependencies:

-* `cargo install cargo-make`
+* `cargo install cargo-make vertigo`

 Build and run project using:

 * `cargo make demo-start`

-Eventually terminal will let you know that app is available under `http://localhost:3000/`
+Eventually terminal will let you know that app is available under `http://localhost:4444/`

 If you want to play around with the code, you can make cargo to watch for your changes: